- Go on nature hikes and swim in jungle cenotes

-- Explore ancient Maya ruins and pyramids
+- Visit ancient Maya ruins like Coba and Chichén Itza

-|Day 1||Arrival in Cancun, Transfer to Tulum||Tulum|
+|Day 1||Arrive in Cancún, Transfer to Tulum||Tulum|

-|Day 6||Walking Tour of Colonial Valladolid, Transfer to Holbox||Holbox|
+|Day 6||Walking Tour of Valladolid, Transfer to Holbox Island||Holbox|

 |Day 7||Free Day on Holbox Island||Holbox|

 |Day 8||Drive to Puerto Morelos, Optional Activities||Puerto Morelos|

 Day 1: Arrival in Cancún, Transfer to TulumWelcome to Mexico and its famous Yucatán Peninsula!
 You'll arrive at the airport in Cancún, where a personal driver will pick you up.
 Then make the two-hour drive south to the resort town of Tulum.
 This route is part of Mexico's famous Riviera Maya, a section of gorgeous coast spanning over 100 miles (160 km) along the Caribbean.
 Enjoy the ride because there's breathtaking coastal scenery the whole way.
 When you do arrive in Tulum, you'll check in to your hotel and can relax after your long flight.

 Day 2: Chemuyil Cenotes & Tulum Ruins